Did you know that diabetic eye disease is the leading cause of blindness in adults aged 20-74?

 What Can You Do to Prevent Diabetic Eye Disease?

 Diabetic eye disease is a serious condition that can lead to vision loss or even blindness if left untreated.
-November is Diabetic Eye Disease Awareness Month, so it’s the perfect time to learn more about this condition and what you can do to prevent it.
-If you have diabetes, be sure to keep your blood sugar levels under control and have regular comprehensive dilated eye exams so that any problems can be detected early and treated accordingly.
+If you have diabetes, be sure to keep your blood sugar levels under control and have regular eye exams so that any problems can be detected early and treated accordingly.